Strand of Oaks: Heal (2014)

 Once Showalter returned from tour, he got to work recording about 30 demos in three weeks.
 He wrote and recorded songs in his home studio which led to the album, Heal.
 This was the first album Showalter released on Dead Oceans.

-On Christmas Day in 2013, Showalter and Sue were driving back to Philadelphia from Indiana when they hit a patch of ice and crashed into two semi-trucks.
+On Christmas Day in 2013, Showalter and his wife Sue were driving back to Philadelphia from Indiana when they hit a patch of ice and crashed into two semi-trucks.
 Showalter suffered a concussion and broke every rib on his right side.
 The near-death experience gave Showalter a boldness during mixing sessions while creating Heal with John Congleton, just days after the crash.

 Heal received much acclaim, being named one of the best albums released in 2014.
 Showalter has toured extensively in support of the album and opened for Jason Isbell, Iron and Wine, and Ryan Adams.
 Strand of Oaks made their television debut in 2014 appearing on Late Night with Seth Meyers.

 Hard Love (2017)

 On December 1, 2016, Timothy Showalter announced the fifth album from Strand of Oaks called Hard Love, which was released on February 17, 2017.
 He also released the first single off the album called "Radio Kids".
 Strand of Oaks appeared on Last Call with Carson Daly, live at the Troubadour in L.A., first broadcast May 17, 2017.

 Hard Love received mixed to positive reviews from critics after its release.
-Metacritic assigned it a weighted average of 65, indicating "generally favorable reviews."
+Metacritic assigned it a weighted average of 65, indicating "generally favorable reviews".
 In Pitchfork, Stephen M. Deusner wrote that the album "never really adds up to a particularly clear or bold statement," ultimately assigning it a score of 6.5 out of 10.
 In a more positive review for The Line of Best Fit, Erik Thompson gave Hard Love a 9 out of 10 and praised its optimistic tone.

 On January 19, 2018, Showalter released a follow-up to Hard Love, Harder Love, through Dead Oceans.
 The project was announced in December 2017, and includes demos, B-sides, and alternative renditions of songs from Hard Love.

 Eraserland (2019)

 On March 22, 2019, Strand of Oaks released their sixth album, Eraserland via Dead Oceans.
-The lead single off the album, “Weird Ways,” was released January 15, 2019.
+The lead single off the album, "Weird Ways", was released January 15, 2019.

 On February 19, 2019, Strand of Oaks released a second single from the album.
 Called "Ruby", Showalter called it the "happiest song I've ever written."

 To promote the release of Eraserland, Showalter (with Jason Isbell, Amanda Shires, My Morning Jacket members Bo Koster and Tom Blankenship, and Will Johnson) appeared on The Late Show with Stephen Colbert and performed "Ruby".